California Highway Patrol Santa Fe Springs Area Office Replacement

 The hospital, established in 1915, is the sixth state hospital in California dedicated to mental illness.

-Currently, the California Highway Patrol is proposing to construct a new Santa Fe Springs Area Office on the Department of State Hospitals – Metropolitan campus.
+In October 2020, the California Highway Patrol approved the Draft Environmental Impact Report for the construction of a Santa Fe Springs Area Office on the Department of State Hospitals – Metropolitan campus.
 The campus, known as the Metropolitan State Hospital (MSH) is deemed eligible as a National Register of Historic Places and California Register of Historical Resources (NRHP/CRHR) historic district and as a California State Historical Landmark.

 When constructed, the hospital departed from the large and forbidding congregate asylums of the day.
 "Garden City" urban design and "Cottage Plan" institutional design principles used at MSH incorporated human-scale buildings connected by informal green spaces with expansive lawns on the peripheries.
 Through its design, the hospital provided patients with a home-like feeling in a rural setting.